Our Ultimate Guide To Making Your Beeswax Scented Candle

 Which Scents Should I Use In My Beeswax Candles?

-If you are wondering which scent to use in your homemade beeswax candles we suggest choosing aromatherapy scents that do not have undesired chemicals inside, fragrance oils will often be made with synthetic materials.
+If you are wondering which scent to use in your homemade beeswax candles we suggest choosing aromatherapy scents that do not have undesired chemicals inside, fragrance oils will often be made with synthetic materials as they used to make in previous centuries.
+Read our article about the history of candles, especially beeswax candles.

 We’ve listed a few of the best scents to use in your beeswax candles below.